William-Robert-Robertson/WildCamera/Development_Environment/Native_Kernel_Build_Debix_Model_A.md

 # To run the build process over 4 threads
 sudo make -j4
-# The maximum numbwer of threads available is double the number of CPU cores so depending on the memory availabe, the build time can usually be optimised using the following (beware though that on systems with insufficient RAM the system may run out of RAM):
+# The maximum number of threads available is double the number of CPU cores so depending on the RAM availabe, the build time can usually be optimised using the following (beware though that on systems with insufficient RAM the system may run out of RAM during the build):
-sudo make -j$(nproc)
+# sudo make -j$(nproc)
 sudo make INSTALL_MOD_STRIP=1 modules_install
 sudo cp arch/arm64/boot/dts/freescale/*.dtb /boot/. sudo cp arch/arm64/boot/Image /boot/.